muzaparoff/counter-service/README.md

 GET /: Returns a web page displaying the current count.
 POST /: Increments the count and returns the updated count.
+GET /health: Returns a status code of 200 (OK), it prints "Health check passed" to the workflow logs.

 ### Testing
 To run tests for the Counter Service, use the following command: